betaglot/plantabeta/docs/tests/TestsOverview.md

 # Tests

-Multiple choice tests, where planters choose from a selection of images or a selection of text answers.
+Multiple choice tests, where Planters choose from a selection of images or a selection of text answers.

 https://brilliant.org/